slilli23/surprisal-entropy-italian-literature/docs/decisions_log.md

 | *Uno, nessuno e centomila* | Pirandello | Replacement of semiconsonantal `j` with `i` |
 | *Fosca* | Tarchetti | Replacement of `í`/`ú` (acute accent) with `ì`/`ù` (grave accent) |

 **Note on *La desinenza in A***: `tè` globally normalized to `te` (no accent).
 The single occurrence of the noun (*"una tazza di quella tepida aqua che chiamano il tè"*, occ.
 130) was manually restored as `tè` in the normalized file; replacement of semiconsonantal `j` with `i` was not applied automatically to due to the systematic presence of French loanwords and dialogues in the text, where `j` retains its French consonantal value and must not be replaced.
 Italian instances of semiconsonantal `j` were identified and corrected manually.
+Accents on non-final syllables were removed throughout, including in French and Latin loanwords and quotations.
+Since the project aims to detect surprisal-based stylistic deviation, orthographic accuracy in multilingual passages is secondary: code-switching sections will already produce high surprisal values due to lexical and syntactic divergence from the Italian standard model.

 ---